|Distance||3 miles roundtrip|

 - Vistas of rolling hills

-After hiking a rather difficult trail at this park's main trailhead a few months ago, this easy hike is a testament to the variety of trail difficulties available here.
+After hiking a rather difficult trail at this park's main trailhead a few months prior, this easy hike is a testament to the variety of trail difficulties available here.
 Unlike the densely forested area near the main trailhead, this part of the park is mainly restored prairie and rolling hills.
 This hike is excellent for a quick weekend trip or even for a weeknight stroll if you live in the south suburbs of the Twin Cities.

 Turn left at intersection 40, and the trail flattens out.
 Turn right at intersection 38, and you'll see Minnregs Lake again on your left.
 About halfway between intersection 38 and the end you'll cross a creek and have the stunning views in the two pictures below.
 The first picture shows an old bridge where I presume the trail originally crossed.
-Keep hiking around the lake and you'll eventually reach the parking area.
-What a beautiful hike so close to the Twin Cities!
-Let me know what you think in the comments section below, and be sure to use #nocoastbestcoast on Twitter and Instagram!

 From the Twin Cities, take Interstate 35 south and exit at 185th Street -- a few miles south of where Interstates 35E and 35W join.
 Turn right onto 185th Street, then turn right on Judicial Road; pay close attention because the street signs are small and the speed limit is high on 185th Street.
 Look for the Three Rivers Park District sign on the left just past the country club, then turn left into the dirt parking lot.